mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Draw some signals with/without reflections.
 - What causes reflections?
 - How can I control the characteristic impedance of a TL?
-- What's the difference and pros/cons of series vs parallel termination?
+- What is the difference and pros/cons of series vs parallel termination?
-- What's the difference and pros/cons of source vs sink termination/matching?
+- What is the difference and pros/cons of source vs sink termination/matching?
 - What are standard termination/characteristic impedances?
 - How does R, L, and C impact characteristic impendace?
 How does that differ on a microstrip vs coax TL?
 - Describe the parasitic R, L, and C components that impact characteristic impedance.